kais-grati/Web-Chat-App/README.md

 # Web Chat App

 A real-time chat application with user authentication built using Flask and WebSocket technology.
 This was my first full-stack web project featuring a Python backend.
+⚠️ Disclaimer: This is one of my first web apps I made a while ago so most of the implementations are terrbile.

 ## 🎥 Demo